 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

 Petty’s Most Essential Album

 Of course the sound is punchy and alive — with Hot Stampers, what else would they be? — but where did all that studio ambience come from?
-Simple: the best copies have the RESOLUTION that’s missing from the average pressing.
+Simple: the better copies have the resolution that’s missing from the average pressing.
 You know the kind of run-of-the-mill LP I’m talking about: punchy but crude and just a bit too aggressive to really enjoy.

 Most copies are harsh and gritty, but when you get one with some real richness and a fully extended top end, the sound makes sense and the edge disappears.

 If you’re a fan of this music this copy is going to blow you away.
 If you’re not a fan yet this copy may just make you one.